-- Demonstrated an understanding of the evidence-based research of the benefits of engagement with the arts and creativity across the lifespan
+- Demonstrate an understanding of the evidence-based research of the benefits of engagement with the arts and creativity across the lifespan

-- Developed practical skills and methodologies associated with creativity in the arts
+- Develope practical skills and methodologies associated with creativity in the arts

-- Applied creativity and critical reflection and evaluation in practical engagement with the arts
+- Apply creativity and critical reflection and evaluation in practical engagement with the arts

-- Integrated scholarly research skills to communicate arguments and ideas with appropriate use of discipline-specific terminology
+- Integrate scholarly research skills to communicate arguments and ideas with appropriate use of discipline-specific terminology

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|